LYK-love/LYK-love.github.io/source/_posts/Memory-Virtualization-in-Operation-Systems.md

 This is a 32-bit physical address, we use the least 26 bits as the virtual address.

-The truncted 26-bit virtual address is:
+The truncated 26-bit virtual address is:

 ```
 01 0010 0000 1110 0011 0000 0100